-The eXtensible Access Control Markup Language (XACML) [R 62] is a declarative access control policy language based on XML and can be used as a processing model which describes how to interpret the policies.
+The eXtensible Access Control Markup Language (XACML) [R 62], used by the PAP and PDP, is a declarative access control policy language based on XML and can be used as a processing model which describes how to interpret the policies.
 The EMI XACML working group is aiming at standardizing the XACML attributes [R 61] used in the requests.